How Much Home Insurance Coverage Do You Really Need?

 How do I calculate how much dwelling coverage I need?

-Multiply your home's total square footage by the local cost per square foot to rebuild — typically ranging from $100 to over $300 depending on your region.
-For example, a 2,000 sq. ft. home at $175/sq. ft. needs $350,000 in dwelling coverage.
+Multiply your home's total square footage by the local cost per square foot to rebuild.
+In 2026, the national average is around $195 per square foot including contractor overhead, though standard builds range from $150 to $250 and custom homes can top $400.
 Use an online replacement cost estimator or consult your insurance agent for a more precise figure.
 Always base this on replacement cost, not market value or your remaining mortgage balance.

 What percentage of my dwelling coverage should personal property be?

-Most insurers default personal property coverage to 50% of your dwelling limit, but you can — and often should — increase it to 60–70% based on what your belongings are actually worth.
+Most insurers default personal property coverage to 50% of your dwelling limit, but you can and often should increase it to 60-70% based on what your belongings are actually worth.
 The best way to determine the right amount is to complete a home inventory and total the replacement value of your possessions.
-High-value items like jewelry and collectibles may require separate scheduled endorsements beyond your standard Coverage C limit.
+High-value items like jewelry and collectibles may require separate scheduled endorsements beyond your standard Coverage C sub-limits of $1,500 to $2,500.

 Is $300,000 in liability coverage enough for home insurance?

 $300,000 is the recommended minimum, but it may not be enough if you have significant assets, a pool, a dog, or you frequently host guests.
 A serious injury lawsuit can easily exceed standard limits once legal defense costs are factored in.
-Many insurance professionals recommend $500,000 in standard liability plus a personal umbrella policy that extends coverage to $1 million or more — often for just $100–$200 per year.
+Many advisors recommend $500,000 in standard liability plus a personal umbrella insurance policy extending coverage to $1 million or more, which typically costs $300 to $600 per year in 2026.

 How much additional living expenses coverage do I need?

-ALE coverage is typically set at 20–30% of your dwelling coverage limit and is designed to cover the extra costs of living elsewhere while your home is being repaired.
-For a $300,000 dwelling policy, that translates to $60,000–$90,000 in ALE.
-If you live in a high-cost area or a region prone to major natural disasters — where displacement could last 12–18 months — consider requesting a higher limit or an "actual loss sustained" policy to remove the dollar cap entirely.
+ALE coverage is typically set at 20-30% of your dwelling coverage limit and is designed to cover the extra costs of living elsewhere while your home is being repaired.
+For a $300,000 dwelling policy, that translates to $60,000 to $90,000 in ALE.
+If you live in a high-cost area or a region prone to major natural disasters where displacement could last 12 to 18 months, consider requesting a higher limit or an "actual loss sustained" policy to remove the dollar cap entirely.

 When should I update my home insurance coverage amounts?

 You should review your coverage at every annual policy renewal, and immediately after any home renovation, major purchase, or significant change in local construction costs.
-With material and labor costs rising sharply in recent years, limits set even 2–3 years ago may now be inadequate.
-Adding an inflation guard endorsement automatically adjusts your dwelling limit each year to keep pace with rising rebuild costs — a simple safeguard against gradual underinsurance.
+With construction costs up 6.77% year-over-year in Q1 2026 and tariffs pushing metal prices sharply higher, limits set even 2 to 3 years ago may now be inadequate.
+Adding an inflation guard endorsement automatically adjusts your dwelling limit each year, a simple safeguard against gradual underinsurance.

 Compare Home Insurance Plans in Ohio